-In an Enterprise MAM Solution you often need segment lists.
+In an on-prem/hybrid/BYOC MAM solution you often need segment lists.
 Segment lists are a collection of segments.
 Each segment in refers to a certain timecode interval on the timeline of a an asset.
 Different segment lists refer to different content types.
-There may be segment lists for Subtitles [C ARC], for game events (like goals, fouls, off-sides, etc.), for results of different AI-based content analysers, and so on.
+There may be segment lists for Subtitles, for game events (like goals, fouls, off-sides, etc.), for results of different AI-based content analysers, and so on.

 To model a similar concept in VidiCore metadata field groups are used.
 Metadata field groups have a unique name which corresponds to the purpose of the segment list.
 Each field group can contain different metadata fields which makes modelling shot metadata much very flexible.

-The field group names for segment lists follow the standard naming schemes of the Enterprise MAM Solution Metadata Model [C ARC].
+The field group names for segment lists follow the standard naming schemes of the on-prem/hybrid/BYOC MAM solution Metadata Model.

 Segments of the same segment list may overlap.

 PUT /API/metadata-field/field-group/V3_DemoSegmentList <MetadataFieldGroupDocument xmlns="http://xml.vidispine.com/schema/vidispine"> <field> <name>V3_SegmentTitle</name> <type>string</type> </field> <field> <name>V3_SegmentDescription</name> <type>string</type> </field> <field> <name>V3_SegmentDetails</name> <type>string</type> </field> </MetadataFieldGroupDocument>

 Naming of metadata field groups shall follow the same rules as for metadata fields.

 To create a segment from frame 0 to 25: